goffersoft/automating-aws-with-python/README.md

 # automating-aws-with-python

-## webotron-01
+## awsbot-01

-Webotron-01 is a script that will sync a local directory to a s3 bucket and optionally confiure route53 and cloudfront as well.
+awsbot-01 is a script that will sync a local directory to a s3 bucket and optionally confiure route53 and cloudfront as well.

 ### Features
-Webotron has the following features
+Awsbot has the following features

 #### S3
     - list buckets